Paraguay national football team: The beginning (1900–1930)

-Soon after the introduction of football in Paraguay by Williams Paats, the Liga Paraguaya de Futbol (today Asociación Paraguaya de Fútbol) was created in 1906.
+Soon after the introduction of football in Paraguay by Williams Paats, the Liga Paraguaya de Fútbol (today Asociación Paraguaya de Fútbol) was created in 1906.
 The first national football team was organized in 1910 when an invitation by the Argentine club Hércules of Corrientes was received to play a friendly match that ended in a 0–0 draw.

 Because of the increasing number of invitations to play matches and international tournaments, the Asociación Paraguaya de Fútbol decided to officially create the national team and select the striped red and white jerseys that, to this day, remain as the official colours (taken from the Paraguayan flag).
 In late 1919, Paraguay accepted an invitation to play the 1921 South American Championship; in order to prepare for that event, a number of friendly matches were played between 1919 and 1921.
 The first of those friendly matches was a 5–1 loss against Argentina, the first international match played by Paraguay.
 When the 1921 South American Championship began, Paraguay defeated three-time South American champions Uruguay 2–1, with this being the first match in an official competition for the Paraguayan football team.
 Paraguay eventually finished fourth in the tournament and became a regular participant of the tournament for the next editions.